On the consistency of supervised learning with missing values: Introduction

 The classical literature on missing values, led by \citet{rubin1976inference}, defines missing-values mechanisms based on the relationship between missingness and observed values: if they are independent, the mechanism is said to be Missing Completely At Random (MCAR); if the missingness only depends on the observed values, then it is Missing At Random (MAR); otherwise it is Missing Not At Random (MNAR).
 However, this nomenclature has seldom been discussed in the context of supervised learning, accounting for the target variable of the prediction.

 Many statistical methods tackle missing values \citep{josse2018, mayer2019r}.
 Listwise deletion, \emph{i.e.} removing incomplete observations, may allow to train the model on complete data.
-Yet it does not suffice for supervised learning, as the test set may also contain incomplete data.
+However, it may lead to the deletion of almost all data especially in high dimension and may result in biased sample depending on the missing values mechanism.
+In addition, it does not suffice for supervised learning, as the test set may also contain incomplete data.
 Hence the prediction procedure should handle missing values.
 A popular solution is to impute missing values, that is to replace them with plausible values to produce a completed data set.
 The benefit of imputation is that it adapts existing pipelines and software to the presence of missing values.
-The widespread practice of imputing with the mean of the variable on the observed entries is known to have serious drawbacks as it distorts the joint and marginal distributions of the data which induces bias in estimators \citep{little2002statistical}.
-Interestingly, mean imputation has never been really studied when the aim is to predict an output.
+The widespread practice of imputing with the mean of the variable on the observed entries has serious drawbacks in inferential settings, as it distorts the joint and marginal distributions of the data which induces biased estimators \citep{little2002statistical}.
+Yet, few studies focus on the impact of \replace{mean}{constant} imputation in a predictive setting.
 Imputation itself must be revisited for out-of-sample prediction settings: users resort to different strategies such as imputing separately the train and test sets or imputing them jointly.
-More elaborate strategies rely on using expectation maximization (EM) to fit a model on incomplete data \citep{dempster1977maximum, little1992regression, jiang2018logistic}.
+More elaborate strategies rely on using maximum likelihood with expectation maximization (EM) to fit a model on incomplete data \citep{dempster1977maximum, little1992regression, jiang2018logistic}.
 However, such techniques often rely on strong parametric assumptions.
 Alternatively, some learning algorithms, such as decision trees, can readily handle missing values, accounting for their discrete nature.